-Vitamix’s newest blender, the Vitamix 780, is the first model to feature touchscreen controls.
+Vitamix’s newest blender, the Vitamix 780, is the first model to feature touchscreen controls, also known as capacitive touch.
 It belongs to the G-Series (Next Gen) line of blenders.
 This new control configuration is a significant change from the old switch and dial setup found on every other household model.

 But does this new technology equal smarter, easier blending for you?
 We’ll take a look and find out.